MicrosoftDocs/memdocs/memdocs/configmgr/develop/compliance/about-compliance-settings--dcm--setup-and-configuration.md

 manager: dougeby
 ms.localizationpriority: null
 ms.collection: openauth
-description: Learn about how to configuring compliance settings and the custom configuration requirements using the Configuration Manager site.
+description: Learn about how to configure compliance settings and the custom configuration requirements using the Configuration Manager site.

 ---
 # About Compliance Settings (DCM) Setup and Configuration